JorjaFox/library/_source/_news/2011/csi-files-03.md

 **CSI Files**: One of my favorite moments of the season so far is Sara teasing Morgan (**Elisabeth Harnois**) about her driving in episode two.
 The smirk you two exchange is worth a million bucks!

 **Fox**: Aww, thank you.
 Well her character is really great and I think we're gonna see a lot of cool one-liners coming out of Morgan.
 She's rough in a really humorous way and sexy at the same time.
-The more I get to know her I'm like, "you're a lot like your character!â [Laughs.]
+The more I get to know her I'm like, "you're a lot like your character!"
+[Laughs.]

 **CSI Files**: Well Morgan also has a vibe going on that reminds me of a younger Sara.